-- +e.
-Incest: Nonforcible sexual intercourse between persons who are related to each other within degrees wherein marriage is prohibited by state law; or - ii. f.
-Statutory Rape: Nonforcible sexual intercourse with a person who is under the statutory age of consent; or - 4.
-Dating Violence: violence, not limited to sexual or physical abuse or the threat of sexual or physical abuse, committed by a person who is or has been in a social relationship of a romantic or intimate nature with the complainant; and where the

-- existence of such a relationship shall be determined based on a consideration of the following factors: i) the length of the relationship, ii) the type of relationship, and iii) the frequency of interaction between the persons involved in the relationship; or - 5.
-Domestic Violence: includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the complainant, by a person with whom the complainant shares a child in common, by a person who is cohabitating with or has cohabitated with the complainant as a spouse or intimate partner, by a person similarly situated to a spouse of the complainant under the domestic or family violence laws of the jurisdiction, or by any other person against an adult or youth complainant who is protected from that person's acts under the domestic or family violence laws of their jurisdiction; or - 6.
+- d.
+Forcible Fondling.
+The touching or attempted touching of the private body parts of another person (buttocks, groin, breasts) for the purpose of sexual gratification, forcibly and/or against the person's will (non-consensually), or not forcibly or against the person's will in instances where the complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity; or - e.
+Incest: Nonforcible sexual intercourse between persons who are related to each other within degrees wherein marriage is prohibited by state law; or - f.
+Statutory Rape: Nonforcible sexual intercourse with a person who is under the statutory age of consent. - 4.
+Dating Violence: violence, not limited to sexual or physical abuse or the threat of sexual or physical abuse, committed by a person who is or has been in a social relationship of a romantic or intimate nature with the complainant; and where the existence of such a relationship shall be determined based on a consideration of the following factors: i) the length of the relationship, ii) the type of relationship, and iii) the frequency of interaction between the persons involved in the relationship; or - 5.
+Domestic Violence: includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the complainant, by a person with whom the complainant shares a child in common, by a person who is cohabitating with or has cohabitated with the complainant as a spouse or intimate partner, by a person similarly situated to a spouse of the complainant under the domestic or family violence laws of the jurisdiction , or by any other person against an adult or youth complainant who is protected from that person's acts under the domestic or family violence laws of their jurisdiction; or - 6.
 Stalking: engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others; or suffer substantial emotional distress.